derme302/gh-pages-derme302/content/posts/2011-10-18-a-day-in-the-life-of-my-minecraft-server.md

 categories:
   - Minecraft
 ---
-I&#8217;ve never been a big fan of Minecraft, and I probably will never be, which is a little bit strange seeing as I run a Minecraft server.
+I've never been a big fan of Minecraft, and I probably will never be, which is a little bit strange seeing as I run a Minecraft server.
 The game just never clicked for me, I always found it a bit, dull.
-Though I will admit I&#8217;m a little bit jealous when people go out and build some incredible stuff like a 8-bit computer or a 3d printer.
+Though I will admit I'm a little bit jealous when people go out and build some incredible stuff like a 8-bit computer or a 3d printer.

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>